 We recommend tackling the route over three days, with overnight stops in the villages of Fort Augustus and Drumnadrochit.
-Customer feedback tells us that this is hard enough for most folk and leaves time for visiting attractions such as Urquhart Castle or even taking a short cruise on the loch.
-If you've only got two days then the quiet roads on the south side of Loch Ness provide a route to Fort Augustus that's less strenuous for a single day's riding.
+Customer feedback tells us that this is hard enough for most folk and leaves time for visiting attractions such as Urquhart Castle or even taking a short cruise on Loch Ness.
+If you've only got two days then the quiet roads on the south side of Loch Ness follow parts of The Caledonia Way (National Cycle Network Route 78) to Fort Augustus.
+This route is less strenuous for a single day's riding.

 Our one-way bike hire service for the Great Glen Way makes organising your trip just a little bit easier.
 You can collect your bikes from us in Inverness and leave them with our partners in Fort William, Nevis Cycles.

 If you're returning to Inverness or want to start in Fort William, our unique bike taxi service transports up to six cyclists and their bikes.

 It's hilly!
 Travel with the minimum of luggage in panniers or use a baggage transfer service.

 The following is our suggested itinerary, but of course there are lots of alternative routes and accommodation options, in particular on the south side of the loch.

 Time of year - we recommend cycling this tour between April and September inclusive.